tsboom/dwetl/docs/assumptions.md

   - em_update_user_id
   - em_update_tmstmp

--  Do not do PP, DQ for Deletes
+-  Do not do PP, DQ for records with "D" for Delete
 - Data quality checking:
   - When a DQ check fails, no other DQ checks are run
-  - We aren't looking at the Order in the Sheet
+  - We aren't looking at the Order of DQ checks listed in the Star Schema Specifications spreadsheet.

 ### Suspend Records after failed DQ checks
 - When a record fails a DQ check, and needs to be suspended.
 There are no replacement values.
-- report record that suspended in the log and write an email
+- report record that suspended in the log and send the log in the nightly email.
 - write execution metadata with suspend rec flag (Y or N) and reason code (3 chars)